ICanBoogie/bind-activerecord/MIGRATION.md

 - Removed `Application` prototypes: `get_connections`, `get_models`, and `get_db`.
 - Config synthesizers have been removed in favor of config builders.
+- Models must define their ActiveRecord class, and it must extend `ActiveRecord`.

 ### Deprecated Features